spearna/wall-me/README.md

 #WHY "Wall-Me"?
 Events should have more than just a simple sign-in sheet to track attendees, they should give something in return.
 "Wall-Me" encourages better collisions of ideas for attendees while providing hosts better insight into their audience.

-#HOW Will "Wall-Me" Achieve This?
+#How Will "Wall-Me" Achieve This?
 ##Gamification
 - Give awards to repeat attendees.
 - Auto suggestions of first people to meet.